Paris Métro Line 3bis: Expansion of Line 3

 The work was nearly finished before the start of World War I, during which it ground to a halt.
 The project was returned to the CMP on 23 February 1920, but work did not resume immediately; the CMP waited for the city to provide the necessary funds that had been granted in the new 1920 convention.
 The final work was completed in December 1920.

-Although originally planned, the plan for trains on line 7 to continue to Porte des Lilas was eventually abandoned, as trains on line 3 provided an adequate service on this branch (at the time, line 11 did not yet exist).
+Although originally planned, the plan for trains on line 7 to continue to Porte des Lilas was eventually abandoned, as trains on line 3 provided an adequate service on this branch (at the time, as Line 11 wasn't opened until 1935).
 Nevertheless, in order to connect lines 3 and 7, a shuttle was planned to run through the north connecting tunnel, later named la voie navette.
 The Sprague-Thomson variant of rolling stock serviced this tunnel, taken from line 2.
 This variant measured 10.85 m in length and consisted of one train powered by two motors.
-With these changes, the voie des Fêtes and the Haxo station were left unused: the former serving as a train shed and the latter being left inaccessible to the public.
+With these changes, the voie des Fêtes tunnel and the Haxo station were left unused: the former serving as a train shed and the latter being left to this day inaccessible to the public.
 The Gambetta – Porte des Lilas section and the shuttle were inaugurated on 27 November 1921.

 The shuttle ceased operation on 3 September 1939 as part of the World War II service cutbacks.